 - Networking events

-If you’re creative and want to pursue a career in freelance illustration, then do it!
+If you’re creative and want to pursue a career in freelance illustration, then do it.
 I can’t tell you anything different, but make sure you take these pointers with you, and just get out there!
 And I’ll like to finish today on a quote;

+If you liked this article all about becoming a successful freelance illustrator, see how you can improve your perspective knowledge with these horizon line tips.
 Check out my latest article to help you learn how to use the Baseline Grid in your design work!